endsat/endsat/README.md

 # `ends.at/your-github-username` redirects anywhere you want

-Your custom URL can also point to any shortlinks you create.
+Your custom URL can also point to shortlinks you create.
-`ends.at/your-github-username/shortlink`
+`ends.at/your-github-username/link-name`

-## Get Started in 3 Simple Steps
+## 3 steps to get started

 ### 1️.
 Connect with GitHub
 - If you don’t have a GitHub account, [create one here](https://github.com/signup).